 Home Improvement Deductions

-While making improvements to your South Bend investment property won’t likely be deductible, you’ll still want to keep track of how much you spend.
+While making improvements to your Indiana investment property won’t likely be deductible, you’ll still want to keep track of how much you spend.
 When you make improvements to the home, the amounts can be subtracted from your overall tax basis when it’s time to sell the property.
 Under current tax laws, the first $250,000 of profit is already tax-free, so tracking every single dollar may not be as imperative.
 But by using your tax return for renovations, you’ll not only be improving the property to attract more tenants, but you will possibly be able to save yourself some money over the long-term.
 Keep in mind, this applies to things that increase the value of the home, not your ordinary, everyday repairs.